-Shifts are unlikely to be constant over time at your factory, so it's important to update workers' shifts every time they change.
+Shifts are unlikely to be constant over time at your factory, so it's important to update workers' shifts on Autodesk Prodsmart every time they change.
 However, you must not just change the workers' shift to the new one.
 On the contrary, it is critical that you keep record of all the previous shifts so that past production records are correctly calculated in terms of time spent and productivity.
 The next steps will provide you a detailed explanation about how to set shifts work and how they can be correctly set.

 Additionally, on the bottom of the page you can see how to model some specific cases.

 1. Go to the Workers tab and then click on the Edit button related to the worker you want to add a shift change.